swcarpentry/git-novice/episodes/03-create.md

 :::::::::::::::::::::::::::

-## New files of a local repository
+## Find the new files of a local repository

 If we look at the [Files tab in the Output pane](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html) to show the directory's contents, it appears that nothing has changed.